gvwilson/thirdbit/src/fiction/cloudherd/index.md

 *Alva sighed.
 "Yes.
-He thinks humans are a pestilence.
+He thinks humans are undeserving.
-'Undeserving' is the word he uses.
 He knows what being the forest's voice would cost, but he still wants to do it."*